REALTY

 Jordan Lorho

-Signing a preliminary sales agreement or a sales contract
+Signing a preliminary sales agreement or a sale commitment

 If the seller favors you, two options are available: signing a preliminary sales agreement or a sales contract.

-In summary, the preliminary sales agreement is a unilateral contract (only one party is committed), while the sales contract is a bilateral contract (both parties are committed).
-In practice, both contracts have similar effects — they are preliminary agreements that contain all the conditions to be met for the sale to be finalized.
+In theory, the preliminary sales agreement is a unilateral contract (only one party is committed), while the sale commitment is a bilateral contract (both parties are committed).
+In practice, both contracts have similar effects: they are preliminary agreements that outline the conditions to be met for the sale to be finalised.

 For example, a preliminary sales agreement must include:

-• The address of the property concerned and its availability date,
+• The address of the property in question and the date when it becomes available,

 • The sale price and the method of financing,